The transmission allows light to scatter through the surface, for materials such as glass or water.

 Transmission Color: Red (Depth 1 to 10)

-If you use a fully saturated color like (1, 0, 0), the way that is interpreted is that all red light is allowed to pass through, and no green and blue light.
-Transmission Color values near 0 make the interior of the mesh very dense to block all light, and then setting the Depth multiplier to a small value like 0.001 might not make much of a difference because the Depth is large anyway.
+If you use a fully saturated color like (1, 0, 0), the way that is interpreted is that all red light is allowed to pass through, and no green and blue light. transmission_color values near 0 make the interior of the mesh very dense to block all light, and then set the depth multiplier to a small value like 0.001 might not make much of a difference because the depth is large anyway.

-The effect of increasing the Transmission Depth can be seen in the animation below.
-Note that a Transmission Scatter color has also been used in this case.
+The effect of increasing transmission_depth can be seen in the animation below.
+Note that a transmission_scatter color has also been used in this case.

 The directional bias, or anisotropy, of the scattering.
 The default value of zero gives isotropic scattering so that light is scattered evenly in all directions.
 Positive values bias the scattering effect forwards, in the direction of the light, while negative values bias the scattering backward, toward the light.

-Transmission Dispersion is ideal for gemstone materials like diamond.
+Transmission_dispersion is ideal for gemstone materials like a diamond.

 Adds some additional blurriness of refraction computed with an isotropic microfacet BTDF.
 The range goes from -1 to 1, where 0 means no roughness.
 It is computed as